wilbcn/BlueTeam/SIEM/Datadog-Intro.md

 - Block or disable the user via EDR i.e. Crowdstrike

 10. Investigate the system and user who created the account for other compromise indicators
 - Audit the creator - In this case it was the Administrator.
 Check if its a service or other domain user, then view their recent activity.
 Cross reference with EDR.
 What did they do next?

+### Summary
+This project demonstrates a full lifecycle use of Datadog Cloud SIEM — from deploying the agent and ingesting logs to simulating attacks, triggering alerts, and triaging incidents.
+I successfully validated detection rules using a stealth account creation tactic, mapped it to MITRE ATT&CK (T1136), and walked through Datadog’s built-in playbook triage steps.
+This hands-on approach helped me quickly familiarize myself with Datadog’s UI, detection pipelines, and real-world SOC workflows.